Quantum-Accelerators/quacc/docs/dev/contributing.md

 - All code should include type hints and have internally consistent documentation for the inputs and outputs.

-- Only define multi-step workflows if they go beyond simply stitching together existing functions or if they are widely used in other recipes.
-Otherwise, just define the individual functions.

 - Use absolute paths where possible and avoid using `os.chdir`.
 This helps ensure that quacc can be run in multi-threading mode.

 - `gzip` large test files to save space.